-Those listed above, plus Great Egret, Snowy Egret, Black-crowned Night-Heron, Great Blue Heron, Belted Kingfisher, Mallard, Pied-billed Grebe, Amer Coot, Red-winged Blackbird, Song Sparrow.
+Riparian Corridor – Those listed above, plus the Great Egret, Snowy Egret, Black-Crowned Night-Heron, Great Blue Heron, Belted Kingfisher, Mallard, Pied-Billed Grebe, American Coot, Red-Winged Blackbird, Song Sparrow.

 Other Birds in the Park – Red-Shouldered Hawk, Red-Tailed Hawk, Peregrine Falcon, Osprey, Downy Woodpecker, Nuttall’s Woodpecker, Common Merganser, Townsend’s Warbler, Lincoln’s Sparrow, Common Yellowthroat.

-Some fish found in the Guadalupe River are native fish to California but not to the Guadalupe River – Chinook Salmon, Chum Salmon, Pink Salmon, Hitch, Tule Perch
+Some fish found in the Guadalupe River are native to California but not to the Guadalupe River – Chinook Salmon, Chum Salmon, Pink Salmon, Hitch, Tule Perch

 One of the more visible animals seen on the Guadalupe River Trail is the Black-tailed Jackrabbit (Lepus californicus).
 Jackrabbits are members of the order Lagamorpha, which comes from the Greek words lagos for “hare” and morphe meaning “form”.
 The order includes hares, rabbits, and pikas.
 Many people mistake rabbits and hares for large members of the rodent family.
 Lagomorphs, unlike rodents, have four (4) incisors in their upper jaw (rodents have only two incisors) and Lagomorphs will, for the most part, eat only vegetation while rodents will eat both meat and vegetation. (enter) You may be even more surprised to find the river, even in the heart of downtown, is home to a thriving population of Striped Skunk (Mephitis mephitis).